KAISTCNNlab/KAISTCNNlab.github.io/index.md

 ---
 layout: page
-title: Welcome
+title: Cognitive Neural Network Laboratory
 ---

-### Cognitive Neural Network Laboratory

 How do we come to love or hate someone?